w3ctag/promises-guide/README.md

 ### Asynchronous Algorithms

+_This section is primarily for spec writers, dealing with the vagaries of clearly manifesting asynchronous algorithm flow in prose._

 #### Simply Resolve or Reject the Promise

 Unlike in the old world of callbacks, there's no need to create separate callback types (e.g. in WebIDL) for your success and error cases.
 Instead, just resolve or reject your promise.